StevenMayher/432-2022/projectB/schedule.md

 # Project B Presentation Schedule

-- **Zoom** information will go out via email to affected students in mid-April.
+- **Zoom** information is now available on our Shared Drive in a Google Doc called **432 Project Presentation Zoom Information**.
 Please arrive at the Zoom call on time and ready to share your screen.
 If you're working with a partner, one of you should share the screen for both parts of your presentation.
-- **In person** presentations will be in Dr. Love's office on the ground floor of the Wood building, in Wood WG82-J. Please make sure yo know how to get to that room and arrive 5 minutes early.
+- **In person** presentations will be in Dr. Love's office on the ground floor of the Wood building, in Wood WG82-J. Please make sure you know how to get to that room and arrive 5 minutes early.
+    - If on the day of your presentation, you need to instead give your talk via Zoom for whatever reason, you will find the Zoom information on our Shared Drive.
+Please let Dr. Love know via email at least 30 minutes in advance of your presentation time if you need to switch to Zoom.
 - The 31 presentation times and styles listed below have each been confirmed by your responses to the Minute Paper after Class 22.

 ## Monday 2022-04-25 (6 projects)